-After admission to the Master's program, new students will use the assigned Faculty Advisor or Academic Program Committee Chair as the Initial Faculty Advisor.
-The Initial Faculty Advisor will serve as their temporary advisor, until the student determines a Faculty Advisor they will ultimately work with on their Applied Project.

-Students should select a Faculty Advisor that works with BMI in the student's area of interest (bioinformatics, population health, clinical informatics, or imaging).
+After admission to the Master's program, new students will use the Program Director as the Initial Faculty Advisor.
+Students should ultimately select a Faculty Advisor that works with BMI in the student's area of interest (bioinformatics, population health, clinical informatics, or imaging).